s4designers/s4designers.github.io/ch3-interactivity-functions/README.md

 It is important to emphasize that commands that are wrapped in a function definition will not execute automatically.
 They only execute _when the function is called_.
 Students need to understand the difference between function definitions and function calls.

-## video 6b reacting to user input with Javascript
+## video 6b reacting to user input with JavaScript
 1. The page will get a 'Dark mode'.
 1. A function to change colors has been added to the script.
 The function is called "darkMode" ("switchToDarkMode" would have been better :-)  )
 1. A button "Dark Mode" has been added to the HTML, with CSS to position it.